vi4m/vi4m.github.io/_posts/2016-08-01-swift-on-linux-tutorial.md

 	swiftenv install DEVELOPMENT-SNAPSHOT-2016-07-25-a

-"swiftenv versions" presents all installed snapshots available, asterisk points to the global default version:
+"swiftenv versions" presents all installed snapshots, asterisk points to the global default version.
+You can easily switch versions, per directory.

 	3.0-dev
 	DEVELOPMENT-SNAPSHOT-2016-05-31-a